Flat bands and unconventional superconductivity in a simple model of metal-organic frameworks

 As both the metals and ligands have orbitals near the Fermi energy and the s-orbital tight-binding approximation is applicable to many MOFs \cite{SilveiraOrlandoJ2016ESo2, FieldBernard2022Cmis, KumarAvijit2018TBSi, NiXiaojuan2020πYKb}, the simplest possible model is the tight-binding model on the kagome-Lieb lattice, \cref{fig:kagomelieb}a.
-Indeed, increasing covalency between metals and ligands is a design strategy for achieving metallic and superconducting MOFs \cite{Dinca-review}, which motivated the first studies of Cu-BHT \cite{TakenakaT2021Scsi}, and necessitates electronic models including both the metals and the ligands.
+Importantly, increasing covalency between metals and ligands is a design strategy for achieving metallic and superconducting MOFs \cite{Dinca-review}, which motivated the first studies of Cu-BHT \cite{TakenakaT2021Scsi}, and necessitates electronic models including both the metals and the ligands.
 This lattice also occurs quite naturally in COFs \cite{COFreview}.
-In contrast, the kagome-Lieb lattice structure is absent from a recent catalog of flat-band inorganic materials \cite{BernevigCatalogue, NevesPaulM.2024Cnco, LiuHang2021Stmw}.
+In contrast, the kagome-Lieb lattice is absent from recent catalogs of flat-band inorganic materials \cite{BernevigCatalogue, NevesPaulM.2024Cnco, LiuHang2021Stmw}.
 Thus, we study the Hamiltonian